GCDigitalFellows/DataPrivacy-Ethics/DataPrivacyEthics.md

 In addition, our students access to technology is not evenly distributed.
 We know that CUNY had taken steps to address this by [distributing laptops, chromebooks, and tablets in the previous semester](https://twitter.com/CUNY/status/1243611257686626306?s=20) but it remains uncertain if students have continued access in the upcoming semester as well as the ability to rely on consistent internet access.
 Hence, when we consider the platforms and tools we include in our course, we need to also think about how our students might access these materials.
 For example, might they be using their phones or tablets as the main device to access course material?
 If they're on limited internet access, can they stream or download video lectures?

 On top of considering the material accessibility, we should also consider how accessible our chosen tools and platforms are for students with different abilities in our classrooms.
 For example, is closed captioning available on your video lecture?
-Is the site you send your students to screen-reader friendly?
+Is the reading you send to your students to screen-reader friendly?

 ## Activity